bharath12345/bharath12345.github.io/_posts/2013-08-22-effective-java.md

         </div>
     </div>
     <div class="row show-grid">
-        <div class="col-md-2">Avoid finalizers</div>
+        <div class="col-md-2 left">Avoid finalizers</div>
-        <div class="col-md-10">What is a finalizer?
+        <div class="col-md-10 right">What is a finalizer?
 Is it always called by the GC?
 Is there a performance penalty to using finalizer?
 Why?</div>
     </div>
 </div>